ucsb-cs56-pconrad/cs56-rational-ex15/README.md

 # jacoco-demo

+# THIS IS THE BRANCH for 08.15.2018

+TBD

-Demonstration of code test coverage measurement
+#  Demonstration of code test coverage measurement

 * See: https://ucsb-cs56-pconrad.github.io/tutorials/rational_ex12